uutzinger/BioMedicalSensorBoard/microcontroller.md

 # Microcontroller
-Code included with this project is using Arduino programming environment.
+Code included with this project is using the Arduino programming environment.
 Communication with base station uses ESPNow.
-Therefor code will only work with ESP base micro controller.
+Therefor code will only work with ESP based micro controllers.

-During development, Adafruit ESP32-S3 Feather was primarily used but also SparkFun Thing Plus to test older hardware version.
+During development, Adafruit ESP32-S3 Feather was primarily used but also SparkFun Thing Plus to test an older hardware version.

 ## Arduino ESP32

 Currently, the Arduino ESP32 supports the peripherals with Arduino APIs as listed here: https://docs.espressif.com/projects/arduino-esp32/en/latest/libraries.html

+## EPS32 Variants

 ### ESP 8266
 - released in 2014